BroadStreet-Health/Abortion-Data/Demographic Data/README.md

 ## <u>Procedure Type</u>
  Variable | Definition
 ------------- | -------------
-proc_dig| the number of abortions reported for proc_d&c| the number of abortions reported for proc_d&eva| the number of abortions reported for proc_d&ext| the number of abortions reported for proc_H1| the number of abortions reported for proc_H2| the number of abortions reported for proc_IA| the number of abortions reported for proc_IL| the number of abortions reported for proc_IUI| the number of abortions reported for proc_II| the number of abortions reported for proc_MN| the number of abortions reported for proc_MI| the number of abortions reported for proc_M1| the number of abortions reported for proc_M2| the number of abortions reported for proc_M3| the number of abortions reported for proc_O| the number of abortions reported for proc_PB| the number of abortions reported for proc_P| the number of abortions reported for proc_S| the number of abortions reported for proc_SharpC| the number of abortions reported for proc_SuctionC| the number of abortions reported for proc_VP| the number of abortions reported for proc_U| the number of abortions reported for proc_MA| the number of abortions reported for proc_MVA| the number of abortions reported for proc_EVA| the number of abortions reported for proc_CIA| the number of abortions reported for proc_IA| the number of abortions reported for proc_IAWIAI| the number of abortions reported for proc_IAO| the number of abortions reported for proc_MNL| the number of abortions reported for proc_NS| the number of abortions reported for proc_I/IA(S)| the number of abortions reported for proc_NDF| the number of abortions reported for proc_CI| the number of abortions reported for proc_Surg| the number of abortions reported for proc_SFF/ICIA| the number of abortions reported for proc_S+C| the number of abortions reported for proc_SI| the number of abortions reported for proc_Medical| the number of abortions reported for proc_PBP| the number of abortions reported for proc_OI| the number of abortions reported for proc_Spon| the number of abortions reported for proc_H/H| the number of abortions reported for proc_I| the number of abortions reported for proc_M/S| the number of abortions reported for proc_SA| the number of abortions reported for proc_RU_486| the number of abortions reported for proc_LD&E| the number of abortions reported for proc_Suct| the number of abortions reported for proc_OM| the number of abortions reported for proc_UM| the number of abortions reported for proc_SC| the number of abortions reported for proc_O/I| the number of abortions reported for proc_A| the number of abortions reported for proc_SC/E| the number of abortions reported for proc_E| the number of abortions reported for
+proc_dig| the number of abortions reported for Digoxin proc_d&c| the number of abortions reported for Dilation and Curretage proc_d&eva| the number of abortions reported for Dilation and Evacuation proc_d&ext| the number of abortions reported for Dilation and Extraction proc_H1| the number of abortions reported for Hysterectomy proc_H2| the number of abortions reported for Hysterotomy proc_IA| the number of abortions reported for Induction Abortion proc_IL| the number of abortions reported for Insertion/Laminaria proc_IUI| the number of abortions reported for Intra-Uterine Instillation proc_II| the number of abortions reported for Intrauterine Instillation proc_MN| the number of abortions reported for Medical (Nonsurgical) proc_MI| the number of abortions reported for Medication Induced proc_M1| the number of abortions reported for Methotrexate proc_M2| the number of abortions reported for Mifepristone proc_M3| the number of abortions reported for Misoprostol (Cytotec) proc_O| the number of abortions reported for Other Procedure proc_PB| the number of abortions reported for Partial Birth proc_P| the number of abortions reported for Prostaglandin proc_S| the number of abortions reported for Saline proc_SharpC| the number of abortions reported for Sharp Curettage proc_SuctionC| the number of abortions reported for Suction Curettage proc_VP| the number of abortions reported for Vaginal Prostaglandin proc_U| the number of abortions reported for Unknown Procedure proc_MA| the number of abortions reported for Menstrual Aspiration proc_MVA| the number of abortions reported for Manual Vacuum Aspiration proc_EVA| the number of abortions reported for Electrical Vacuum Aspiation proc_CIA| the number of abortions reported for Combined Induction Abortion proc_IA| the number of abortions reported for Induction Abortion proc_IAWIAI| the number of abortions reported for Induction abortion with intra-amniotic installation (such as saline or urea) proc_IAO| the number of abortions reported for Induction abortion - other Procedure proc_MNL| the number of abortions reported for Method not listed proc_NS| the number of abortions reported for Procedure Not stated proc_I/IA(S)| the number of abortions reported for Insertion/Intra-amniotic (saline) proc_NDF| the number of abortions reported for No data found proc_CI| the number of abortions reported for Chemical induced proc_Surg| the number of abortions reported for Surgical proc_SFF/ICIA| the number of abortions reported for Surgical following failed or incomplete chemically induced abortion proc_S+C| the number of abortions reported for Suction and Curretage proc_SI| the number of abortions reported for Saline Injection proc_Medical| the number of abortions reported for Medical Procedure proc_PBP| the number of abortions reported for Partial Birth Procedure proc_OI| the number of abortions reported for Other induced Procedure proc_Spon| the number of abortions reported for Spontaneous proc_H/H| the number of abortions reported for Hysterotomy/Hysterectomy proc_I| the number of abortions reported for Incineration proc_M/S| the number of abortions reported for Medical/Surgical proc_SA| the number of abortions reported for Suction Aspiration proc_RU_486| the number of abortions reported for RU-486 proc_LD&E| the number of abortions reported for Laminaria D&E proc_Suct| the number of abortions reported for Suction proc_OM| the number of abortions reported for Other Methods proc_UM| the number of abortions reported for unknown methods proc_SC| the number of abortions reported for Sharp Curettage proc_O/I| the number of abortions reported for Oral/Injection proc_A| the number of abortions reported for Antiprogestins proc_SC/E| the number of abortions reported for Suction curettage/early uterine proc_E| the number of abortions reported for Evacuation

 ## <u>Marital Status</u>
  Variable | Definition
 ------------- | -------------
-ms_D_2021	ms_DP_2021	ms_M_2021	ms_S_2021	ms_W_2021	ms_UNK_2021	ms_UNM_2021	ms_NR_2021	ms_NM_2021	ms_SEP_2021	ms_ND_2021	ms_YES_2021	ms_NO_2021	ms_NS_2021	ms_NOWM_2021	ms_NOTM_2021	ms_CM_2021	ms_FM_2021	ms_UMUS_2021	ms_DD_2021
+ms_D| the number of abortions reported for ms_DP| the number of abortions reported for ms_M| the number of abortions reported for ms_S| the number of abortions reported for ms_W| the number of abortions reported for ms_UNK| the number of abortions reported for ms_UNM| the number of abortions reported for ms_NR| the number of abortions reported for ms_NM| the number of abortions reported for ms_SEP| the number of abortions reported for ms_ND| the number of abortions reported for ms_YES| the number of abortions reported for ms_NO| the number of abortions reported for ms_NS| the number of abortions reported for ms_NOWM| the number of abortions reported for ms_NOTM| the number of abortions reported for ms_CM| the number of abortions reported for ms_FM| the number of abortions reported for ms_UMUS| the number of abortions reported for ms_DD| the number of abortions reported for

 ## <u>PPF Age</u>
  Variable | Definition